-On April 1, 2001, the company adopted SFAS 133, Accounting for Derivative Instruments and Hedging Activities as amended, when the rules became effective for companies with fiscal years ending March 31.
+The company has adopted SFAS 133, Accounting for Derivative Instruments and Hedging Activities.
 The company enters into foreign exchange forward contracts where the counter party is generally a bank.
 The company purchases foreign exchange forward contracts to mitigate the risk of changes in foreign exchange rates on accounts receivable and forecasted cash flows denominated in certain foreign currencies.
 Although these contracts constitute hedges from an economic perspective, they do not qualify for hedge accounting under SFAS 133, as amended.
 Any derivative that is either not designated a hedge, or is so designated but is ineffective per SFAS 133, is marked to market and recognized in earnings immediately.